MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/after-you-upgrade.md

 To discontinue the DexSQL.log:

-1. Open the Dex.ini file in the Data folder of the Microsoft Dynamics GP folder.
+1. Open the Dex.ini file in the Data folder of the [!INCLUDE[prodshort](../includes/prodshort.md)] folder.

 2. Change the following statements to FALSE.